karlstolley/wsi/syllabus/_projects/project-01.md

     deadline: 2021-01-28
   - action: Respond to at least 3 of your peers' Draft Projects
     deadline: 2021-02-01
-  - action: Post final deliverables to Basecamp.
+  - action: "Post final deliverables to the WSI: Projects Basecamp."
     description: "Your final-deliverable post must include:"
     details:
       - >